Brightspace-support

 8. Click Save and Close to return to the Survey homepage.

-- Click Restrictions to set dates, deadline and time limit for the survey.
+• Click Restrictions to set deadlines and time limit for the survey.

-- Generating a survey report can be done by following the steps of the Reports Setup.
-This report can be used to easily share data from a survey with others who usually do not have access to the survey’s statistics.
+• Generating a survey report can be done by following the steps of the Reports Setup.
+This report can be used to see and process data more easily compared to Survey Statistics.

 There are three ways to add questions to a survey:

 We recommend adding questions that you have previously created in the question library (via Browse Question Library).
-This gives you a clear overview of all the questions neatly arranged and allows you to use them in multiple surveys and/or quizzes.
+This gives you a clear, neatly arranged overview of all the questions and this allows you to use them in multiple surveys and/or quizzes.

 You can now use the Question Library to select and add questions.
 Use the search and filter options to find the questions you want.